NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 ### Deleting Files

-Uploaded files can be deleted by deleting the entity that corresponds to the file.
+Uploaded files must be deleted using a two step process.
+First, the file is deleted using the Data Transfer Tool.
+See [Deleting Previously Uploaded Data](../../Data_Transfer_Tool/Users_Guide/Data_Download_and_Upload/#deleting-previously-uploaded-data) for details.

+Second, the file node can be deleted or modified.
 See [Deleting Entities](#deleting-entities) for details.

 ## Querying Submitted Data Using GraphQL